my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     <img src="{{ site.baseurl}}/images/image-20230207154501728.png" alt="image-20230207154501728" style="zoom:50%;" />

-    -   Need to <span style='color:chartreuse'>turn right early</span>, avoid the box for the opposite direction.
+    -   Need to <span style='color:#32CD32'>turn right early</span>, avoid the box for the opposite direction.
 If there are cars turning right in the box, and you go too much to the left, you risk colliding them.
         -   when you reach the cycle lane, start to turn right, you ride on top of the turning right box on Windmill Rd, but <span style='color:red'>NOT on the Old Rd [✘] </span>.

 -   When you come from the Slade to Windmill Rd, you meet two turning right boxes which you need to stay clear of.